kevinolega/callcentertrainingtips/_posts/2015-10-09-prospecting.md

 You go to an area believed to have gold.
 You study the area to determine where to best dig for gold.
 Then you dig.
 The first part is always the hardest.
 Maybe the ground is too hard.
 Maybe you are not strong enough.
 You don't let that stop you though.
-Gold is valuable and <strong>valuable things are often difficult to come by</strong>.
+Gold is valuable and **valuable things are often difficult to come by**.

-<blockquote><strong>Every difficulty comes with it the seed of an equal or grater benefit.</strong></blockquote>
+>Every difficulty comes with it the seed of an equal or grater benefit.

 You know it's worth it so you get to work, you dig and in the process you move a lot of dirt.
 Mountains of dirt.
 How much gold do you find?
 Very little.
 Is the value of the gold worth it?
 Yes!
 Of course!
 The dirt you move is worth nothing but moving dirt is part of the process.
 It's hard work and it is expected.
 Before we begin.
 I want to make sure you understand the value of what I'm saying.